esa/cascade/doc/index.rst

    As the number of artificial satellites orbiting our planet grows, the likelihood of collisions increases, potentially leading to a chain reaction that could make certain orbits unusable.

-Cascade is a Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
-It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision detection.
+Cascade is a C++/Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
+It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision/conjunction detection.

 Notable features include:

-- guaranteed detection of all occuring collisions.
+- guaranteed detection of all occuring collisions and conjunctions,
-- high precision orbital propagation via Taylor integration.
+- high precision orbital propagation via Taylor integration,
-- possibility to define custom dynamics.
+- possibility to define custom dynamics,
-- automatic usage of modern SIMD instruction sets (including AVX/AVX2/AVX-512/Neon/VSX).
+- automatic usage of modern SIMD instruction sets (including AVX/AVX2/AVX-512/Neon/VSX),
 - automatic multi-threaded parallelisation.

 cascade is released under the MPL-2.0 license.
 The authors are Francesco Biscani and Dario Izzo (European Space Agency).